Anti-Inflammatory Diet Plan →

 • ¼ teaspoon sea salt

-• ½ tsp vanilla bean or pure vanilla extract
+• ½ teaspoon vanilla bean or pure vanilla extract

 Instructions

-2. Next increase heat until milk/sugar mixture comes to a soft boil.
-Let it soft boil (around medium high) for about 20 minutes or until 10 ounces is reduced to one cup or around that.
+2. Increase the heat to medium-high until the mixture comes to a soft boil.
+Let it soft boil for about 20 minutes or until the sauce is reduced down to about one cup.
+Stir often.

-4. Remove from Transfer sauce to small glass jars.
-Let it Cool then cover and store in fridge until ready for use.
+3. Remove from the heat and transfer the sauce to small glass jars.
+Let it cool then cover with a lid and store in fridge until ready to use.
+Simply reheat on the stovetop or in the microwave before serving.

 Notes